 God: “Mmmm hmmm.
 That’s not in line with what I ask of you.”

 Me: “What you ask is impossible for me.
-I’m so mad I can’t do it.
+I’m so mad I can’t say “sorry.”
 I just can’t turn this around and be nice when I want to teach him a lesson.
 I know what you want.
 I just can’t.”

 God: “Unity of the Spirit in the bond of peace.
 Hasn’t that been your prayer lately?”

 God: “… and you want to follow me.”

 Me: “Yes.
 I do.
 I want to follow you with all my heart.”

 God: “Then you’ll have to do the hard things.
 You have to not let the sun go down on your anger and not give the devil an opportunity here.
 I died for your sins.
 You can’t hold this sin against him.”